danhouldsworth/helloLanguages/README.md

 # Wishlist of my typical challenge tasks
 * Closures (while I use this in JS I could do with a more intuitive understanding)
 * Modular architecture (eg. external libraries)
-* Web server with API hooks for local executable actions
 * SuDoCo solver (mainly for Prologue)
 * Multi-core calculation (Mandlebrot again - yay!)
 * Display - primative shapes on screen or png